 Characteristics of the Chinese language in AX Semantics

 Chinese has three genders for nouns: masculine, feminine and neuter, and there are two numbers: singular and plural.
-Often the gendered distinction exists only in writing, as in the case of the pronouns "他[ta]" (he) and " 她[ta]" (she).
+Often the gendered distinction exists in the case of the pronouns "他[ta]" (he) and "她[ta]" (she).
 Chinese grammar intensively relies on particles.
 Verb tenses are configured by particles instead of morphology/inflection.
-Chinese grammar is very different from Indo-European languages.
-In the following example, you will see how our platform tackles Chinese grammar from the perspective of lexicon and container settings.

 |verb tense||present||去 (go)|